Knowledge base

 This command will ensure that the data in the target bucket matches the source bucket.

-Legacy Storage to Object Storage migration guide
+CDN77 Legacy Storage to Object Storage Migration Guide

 Migrating using an intermediary machine